p-lr/MapCompose/Readme.md

 In a typical application, you create a `MapState` instance inside a `ViewModel` (or whatever component which survives device rotation).
 Your `MapState` should then be passed to the `MapUI` composable.
 The code sample at the top of this readme shows an example.
-Then, whenever you need to interact with the map, you invoke APIs on your `MapState` instance.
+Then, whenever you need to update the map (add a marker, a path, change the scale, etc.), you invoke APIs on your `MapState` instance.
 All public APIs are located under the [api](mapcompose/src/main/java/ovh/plrapps/mapcompose/api) package.
 The following sections provide details on the `MapState` class, and give examples of how to add markers, callouts, and paths.

 ### MapState